Civil, Construction and Environmental Engineering

 Capstone Design Site Development: Environmental Engineering

-Students use of software to design site projects in teams, prepare construction drawings and deliver engineering reports.
+Students use software to design site projects in teams, prepare construction drawings and deliver engineering reports.
 This class is normally taken during the last term on campus.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Computer proficiency is required for a passing grade in the course.
 A student who does not display computer upper-division student skills with Civil 3D and HEC-HMS will not earn a passing grade, no matter how well the student performs in the other areas of the course.

 CE